Richmond Dog Bite Lawyer, Injury Attorney

 A dog bite is a devastating experience, especially when the victim is a small child.
 Victims of dog attacks face serious physical injuries, permanent scarring, and emotional trauma.
-Our Virginia dog bite lawyers represent innocent victims throughout Virginia — children, delivery drivers, postal workers, joggers, pedestrians, and anyone else attacked by a dog.
+Our Virginia dog bite lawyers represent innocent victims including — children, delivery drivers (UPS & FedEx), postal workers, joggers, pedestrians, and anyone else attacked by a dog.

 - Seek medical attention immediately.
 You do not know whether or not the animal has been vaccinated against rabies.
 Even if they have, you are still at risk for infection if you were bitten or scratched.
 It is also important to have your injuries documented by a medical professional.